 In 2015 Miriam was awarded a Canada Council for The Arts Musician’s Grant to study with bluegrass fiddler Bobby Hicks in Marshall, North Carolina.

 More recently, her original song ‘Don’t Walk Away’ was picked up and recorded by North Carolina bluegrass band Balsam Range, on their 2016 album Mountain Voodoo.
-In 2017 Mountain Voodoo received the Album of the Year award at the International Bluegrass Music Awards.
+In 2017 Mountain Voodoo won the Album of the Year award at the International Bluegrass Music Awards.
+Another one of her original songs, ‘Leaving’, has been published by Cypress Choral Music.

 When not on the road, Miriam has a full teaching studio at home.
 Her straight forward and patient style has made her a sought-after instructor, both in Victoria and across Canada.
 She regularly teaches at camps in BC and in the North West Territories.
-She led the Victoria Conservatory of Music group fiddle classes for 6 years.
+She led the Victoria Conservatory Fiddlers for 6 years.
 Recent camps and workshops include Nimblefingers Bluegrass and Old Time Workshop, Gavin Lake Fiddle Camp, Beyond Trad, Vancouver Island Music Workshop, Northern Lights Bluegrass and Old Tyme Workshop, Fiddleworks, FiddlyNess, and Chicago’s Old Town School of Folk Music.

 This entry was posted in Uncategorized